 But without faith it is impossible to please Him…

-The only way to please God is by God given faith in the sacrifice of Jesus Christ on the cross.
-The Bible says that the Gospel was preached to the men of faith in the Old Testament, such as Abraham and Moses (Galatians 3:8, Hebrews 11:26).
+The only way to please God is to believe the Gospel, through the gift of God given faith, that Jesus Christ, Yeshua Elohim, is indeed God’s only begotten Son, the Saviour of the world.
+The Bible says that the Gospel was preached to the men of faith (God’s Elect) in the Old Testament, such as Abraham and Moses (Galatians 3:8, Hebrews 11:26).
 Like Abraham and Moses, Abel had the gift of faith.

 8 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, lest anyone should boast.